 The Department of the Interior's policy is, whenever practicable, to afford the public an opportunity to participate in the rulemaking process.
-We intend that adopted final rules be as responsive as possible to all concerned interests and, therefore, seek the comments and suggestions of the public, other concerned governmental agencies, nongovernmental organizations, and other private interests on these proposals.
-Accordingly, we invite interested persons to submit written comments, suggestions, or recommendations regarding the proposed regulations to the address indicated under ADDRESSES.
+Accordingly, we invite interested persons to submit written comments, suggestions, or recommendations regarding the proposed regulations.
+Before promulgation of final migratory game bird hunting regulations, we will take into consideration all comments received.
+Such comments, and any additional information received, may lead to final regulations that differ from these proposals.